jonbhanson/flutter_native_splash/README.md

 The solution is to remove the above code.

 ## Can I change the duration of the splash screen?
+No, it is not possible to change the duration of the splash screen.
 The native splash screen is displayed while the native app loads the Flutter framework.
 Because the resources in your app cannot load while the native splash screen is displayed, the native splash screen must be as fast as possible.
 Note that delaying the user experience is a poor design decision.

 ## Are animations/lottie/GIF images supported?
 Not at this time.
 However, you may want to consider a secondary splash screen that supports animation.
 See the [secondary splash screen](#secondary-splash-screen) recommendation.